Semi-Supervised Representation Learning based on Probabilistic Labeling: Conclusion

 We proposed a new algorithm for learning a representation of data when the label information is available for a small portion of the dataset.
 The algorithm tries to maximize the similarity between the new representation of data and label set, where the label set for unlabeled data is assigned probabilistically and the similarity measure is HSIC.
 The effectiveness of the proposed algorithm was evaluated on different datasets.
 We also derived a bound for the proposed algorithm which can be helpful for seeing if the presence of unlabeled data is constructive or destructive.

 In terms of time complexity, the proposed algorithm is equivalent to a standard eigenvalue decomposition problem for symmetric matrices.
 This problem can be solved efficiently, for example, by singular value decomposition (SVD) methods.
-However, for faster implementation, using deep autoencoders that are able to estimate eigenvector of their input would be interesting in the future.
+However, for faster implementation, using deep autoencoders that are able to estimate eigenvector of their input would be interesting in the future, similar to \cite{banijamali2017fast}.
+Autoencoders for semi-supervised learning have also been studied in \cite{banijamali2018deep, banijamali2017jade, banijamali2017disentangling}, where two autoencoders are jointly trained to learn a representation for the unlabeled data that contains information about the label.
 Alternatively, one can train a network that maximizes the dependency between data points and label vector by optimizing HSIC as its objective function and stochastic gradient descent algorithm.